elixir-europe/rdmkit/pages/all_training_resources.md

 toc: false
 ---

-Overview of all training resources, not yet present in TeSS, mentioned in RDMkit pages under “Show additional training resources”.
-This overview is generated automatically from the different RDMkit pages.
+Overview of all training resources mentioned in RDMkit pages.
+This overview is automatically generated.

-You can find a subset if these training resources, not yet present in TeSS, listed in different RDMkit pages under “Show additional training resources”.

-It is recommended to add your training materials and events into the ELIXIR training registry TeSS.
+It is recommended to add your training materials and events into the ELIXIR training registry [TeSS](https://tess.elixir-europe.org/).

 {% include traininglist.html %}